Colloquium XIII for Aspiring Minority Doctoral Candidates

 Applying for the Colloquium XIII program

-To be eligible for the Colloquium for Aspiring Doctoral Candidates, you must:
+To be eligible for the Colloquium for Aspiring Minority Doctoral Candidates, you must:

 - Plan to enter into a research doctoral program.
 It is important to note that this program only supports students who aspire to earn a research doctoral degree (Ph.D. or Ed.D. only).

-- Be classified as a second semester junior or currently enrolled in a master’s degree program.
+- Be classified as a junior or enrolled in a master’s degree program.

 - Have a minimum undergraduate GPA of 3.30 or graduate GPA of 3.50.